 Also, your boss is more likely to take your request seriously if you’re in a dedicated meeting.
 If you bring it up in passing, it may come across as a whim rather than a reasoned argument.

-2. Write a List of Accomplishments:
+2. Write a list of accomplishments:

 Be prepared to discuss your accomplishments.
-If you’re asking for more, you have to show WHY you deserve more.
+If you’re asking for more, you have to show why you deserve more.
 It’s especially important to show how your contributions have added value to the company.

 Think about how you’ve earned money for the company, for example through sales, upsells, or creating efficiencies.
 Numbers are very convincing: Include statistics and tangible data wherever possible.
 Instead of saying you doubled monthly sales, say that you grew monthly sales by 50%, a difference of $130,000.
 Pretty powerful, isn’t it?